-The main purpose of trademark is to show the difference about the quality of goods and service.
+The main purpose of a trademark is to show the difference about the quality of goods and service.

 For example: If a trademark such as NIKE could be counterfeited (imitating) and used by another on inferior merchandise (goods), there would be no incentive for the owners of the NIKE mark to produce high-quality shoes and to expend money establishing consumer recognition of the products offered under the NIKE marks.

-Thus, protection of trademarks results in increased completion in the market place, with both the produce of goods and services and the consumerast heult imatebene ficiaries.
-Business bene fit because they can reapthere wards of their investment indeveloping and marketing approduct with one fearing another business will deceive consumer by using the same or a confusingly similar mark for like goods, and consumers bene fit because they are able to identify and purchase desired and quality goods.
+Thus, the protection of trademarks results in increased competition in the marketplace, with both the product beneficiaries.
+Businesses reap the rewards of the investment in developing and marketing a product with one fearing another business will deceive consumers by using the same or a confusingly similar mark for like goods, and consumers benefit because they can identify and purchase desired and quality goods.

-The value inherent in achieving consumer loyalty to a particular product or service through the maintenance of consistent quality of the products or service offered under a mark is called goodwill.
+The value inherent in achieving consumer loyalty to a particular product or service through the maintenance of consistent quality of the products or services offered under a mark is called goodwill.

-• They identify one maker's goods or services and distinguish them from those offered by others

-- They indicate that all goods or services offered under the mark come from a single producer, manufacturer, or "source" - They indicate that all goods or services offered under the mark are of consistent quality and - Theyserveasanadvertisingdevicesothatconsumerslinkaproductorservicebeingofferedwit hamark
+- They identify one maker's goods or services and distinguish them from those offered by others - They indicate that all goods or services offered under the mark come from a single producer, manufacturer, or "source" - They indicate that all goods or services offered under the mark are of consistent quality and - They serve as an advertising device so that consumers link a product or service being offered wit hallmark